LoriTSentman/CM4-SOM/README.md

 ## Model inputs

-Example model input files are provided as a tar file in input/ including datasets, namelists, diagnostics, field table, data table, etc.
+Sample model input files are provided as a compressed tar file in inputs/.
+This includes datasets, namelists, diagnostics, field and data tables, etc.
-These files should be unpackaged and located in INPUT/ in the working directory when running the model.
+Extract these inputs into $work/INPUT before running the model.

 ## Disclaimer